front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/logging.md

 };
 ```

-In this example, we've told the logging system to output every message in three files `server.log`, `server.log`, `access.log` that will be accessible in the `logs` folder of your application.
+In this example, we've told the logging system to output every message in three files `server.log`, `client.log`, `access.log` that will be accessible in the `logs/` folder of your application.

 But how does this work?